ibm-cloud-docs/account/account_faq.md

 {: #rename-tag}
 {: faq}

 You can't edit the name of a tag.
 To rename a tag, remove it and reassign the resource with a new tag.

+## How can I remove all of my person data from IBM Cloud?
+{: #remove-pi}
+{: faq}

+To understand how IBM handles your personal information, see the [IBM Privacy Statement] (https://www.ibm.com/privacy/us/en/).
+To ensure that your data protection issue is handled quickly and securely, see the **Your rights section**.
+Within the section, there is a link to a form where you can submit a request to remove your personal information.